frkatona/ObsidianSync/Music/Eric Performance.md

 ## 2025-09-26
  - Vocal warmups
-	 - range: E2 to E3, head voice around C5 (or 6?), G5 downward passagio
+	 - range: E2 to E3, head voice around C5 (or 6?), G5 downward passaggio
 	 - E3 passagio (voice cracking in Coverup)
 		 - noticed as the high note in Coverup (they're so PROUD)
 		 - it sounded painful the first few times, but then after a few iterations sounded strong, so it's attainable with some warming up